borarak/wikipedia-recommender/README.md

 ## Status

-COMPLEDTED: XML Parsing and Hadoop Map-Reduce job to prepare training data from Wikipedia dumps.
+**COMPLEDTED**: XML Parsing and Hadoop Map-Reduce job to prepare training data from Wikipedia dumps.

-PENDING: Implement the ML part.
+**PENDING**: Implement the ML part.

 I haven't had the time to work on this project hopefully i finish it someday (soon!)